Skip main navigation

 4. Improve Critical Thinking skills in interaction with AI: Understanding AI's potential but also its limitations, attendees will have practice in interrogating AI in conversation, to examine how critical thinking contributes to better outcomes.

-• Learning method: mix of explanation, case study review, interactive, group and independent work with plenary discussion.
+Mix of explanation, interactive, group and independent work with plenary discussion.
 Q&A via chat function

 Additional Information